 When the Google crawler scans your page to determine its rank, its wondering which keywords you were trying to target.
 It’s your responsibility to give the search engines this information so they know where to look and what to look for.

 Now you’re probably wondering how to accomplish point #3.
 Well, its really all about your Meta Tags found in the HTML coding…so let’s talk about that in more detail.

 - Title Tags: This is a sentence of text describing what is on your webpage.
 This is the first thing a engine crawler will see.
 Keep these to about 77 characters.

 - Meta Descriptions: These are the short paragraphs that appear under each site name on search engine results pages (SERPS).
 While they aren’t important for Google, they are extremely important to your potential site viewers.
 Your meta descriptions are your way of competing with other pages that have ranked on the first page of a SERP.
 Try to keep these to 160 characters.

 - Keyword Tags: The need for this meta tag is disputed among SEO specialists.
 If you chose to utilize keyword tags, here is where you list the keywords that you have used on that page as well as any possible misspellings or alternate variations of the keywords or phrases.
 These tags usually contain between 8 and 10 keywords.

-For more affordable search engine optimization tips, stay tuned to Farotech’s daily blog!
+For more affordable search engine optimization tips, check out our other blogs!